 Commentary: Requirements of the Bylaw and Regulations That Are More Stringent than Requirements of the Act and MassDEP Wetlands Protection Regulations

-The Bylaw Resource Area Vegetated Wetlands includes Bordering Vegetated Wetlands which border lakes, ponds, rivers, streams, and creeks and Isolated Vegetated Wetlands 2,500 square feet in size or greater.
-An Isolated Vegetated Wetland is not regulated under the Act unless it qualifies as Isolated Land Subject to Flooding pursuant to 310 CMR 10.57(2)(b).
+The Bylaw Resource Area Vegetated Wetlands includes Bordering Vegetated Wetlands which border lakes, ponds, rivers, streams, and creeks andAn Isolated Vegetated Wetland is not regulated under the Act unless it qualifies as Isolated Land Subject to Flooding pursuant to 310 CMR 10.57(2)(b).

 Under the Bylaw, Vegetated Wetlands contribute to public and private water supply, flood control, storm damage prevention, fisheries, and wildlife habitat, which are interests under both the Bylaw and Act; groundwater and water pollution prevention, which have analogous statutory interests; and erosion and sedimentation control and recreation, which lack analogous statutory interests.
 Under the Act, Bordering Vegetated Wetlands contribute to public and private water supply, groundwater supply, flood control, storm damage prevention, prevention of pollution, fisheries, and wildlife habitat, and Isolated Land Subject to Flooding may contribute to public and private water supply, groundwater supply, flood control, storm damage prevention, prevention of pollution, and wildlife habitat.

 Performance standards for Vegetated Wetlands in these regulations are more stringent at Sections 2.3 (4)(a), (4)(b)1., (4)(b)2.a., g., h., i., and j., and (4)(b)4., above, than the performance standards in the MassDEP Wetlands Protection Regulations.
-These standards require a Waiver of Regulation for any alteration or impairment of Vegetated Wetlands; require an additional Waiver of Regulation for any alteration or impairment of Vegetated Wetlands greater than 5,000 square feet; require a wildlife habitat evaluation pursuant to these regulations for any alteration or impairment of Vegetated Wetlands; require wetland replacement at a minimum 1.5 to 1 ratio; protect the capacity to provide recreation; limit of work and sedimentation control measures; require any replacement area to be designed based on findings of wildlife habitat evaluation; prohibit future alteration of any replacement area; and require compliance with the Buffer Zone performance standards under these regulations, respectively.
+These standards require a Waiver of Regulation for any alteration or impairment of Vegetated Wetlands; require an additional Waiver of Regulation for any alteration or impairment of Vegetated Wetlands greater than 5,000 square feet; require a wildlife habitat evaluation pursuant to these regulations for any alteration or impairment of Vegetated Wetlands; require wetland replacement at a minimum 1.5 to 1 ratio; protect the capacity to provide recreation; limit of work and sedimentation control measures; require any replacement area to be designed based on findings of wildlife habitat evaluation; prohibit future alteration of any replacement area; require consideration of projected climate change impacts; and require compliance with the Buffer Zone performance standards under these regulations, respectively.

 2.5 Buffer Zone